Architecture

 Build-time: the Vite plugin

-@withl5e/l5e/vite-plugin does the work that can't happen at request time:
+@withl5e/l5e/vite-plugin does the work that can't happen at request time.
+The key

 virtual:l5e-route→ the user'ssrc/route.tshandlervirtual:l5e-global-loader→ the user'ssrc/global-loader.ts(if present)virtual:l5e-middleware→ the user'ssrc/middleware.ts(if present), composed viasequence(...)virtual:l5e-actions→ action registry mapping<actionName>_<shortHash>to{ modulePath, actionName }, plus a glob of allactions.tsxmodules